 SiteGround's knowledgebase (opens in new tab) could be a good place to start looking for help, especially with less urgent or more general queries.

-There's certainly no shortage of content, with 1,000+ articles sorted across many different categories.
-There are 58 articles on email, for instance; 68 in the Domain and DNS category, and 88 on 'Working With cPanel.'
-We've seen some hosts provide less than 50 support articles in total for all topics.
+There's certainly no shortage of content, for example with 43 articles in the 'Email Configuration' section alone.
+We've seen some hosts provide less than that in total for all topics.

 SiteGround offers 24/7 support via live chat, ticket and phone, too, although it's a little more awkward to access than usual.
-While other hosts often provide buttons to open a ticket or launch the chat window, SiteGround required us to go to the support site, then the contact page; choose the general question type; select a specific category; enter a summary of our issue; bypass recommendations for Knowledgebase articles, click a Contact button, and choose our preferred contact method.
+While other hosts often provide buttons to open a ticket or launch the chat window direct from their account dashboard, SiteGround required us to go to the support site, then the contact page; choose the general question type; select a specific category; enter a summary of our issue; bypass recommendations for Knowledgebase articles, click a Contact button, and choose our preferred contact method.